How does battery storage work

 When used in this way, to smooth out the variable supply from renewable energy sources like wind and solar, battery storage can provide the grid with much-needed flexibility, reducing the need to rely on fossil fuels for dispatchable generation and allowing for greater deployment of renewables.

-Ultimately, battery storage will be essential to the successful transformation of our energy system – and critical to Queensland’s clean energy future.
+Ultimately, battery storage will be essential to a successful shift to renewable power – and critical to Queensland’s clean energy future.

 Subscribe to our newsletter